Salman-Nur/web-scraper/README.md

 Data is stored in a SQL Server database, with tables for Company and StockPrice information.

 # How to run?
-There is a migration just update it firstly.
+There is a migration just update it in database firstly.
 Then Run this command in command prompt sc.exe create myservice binpath= "C:\web-scraper\src\Assignment4\StockData.Worker\bin\Release\net8.0\publish\StockData.Worker.exe" start= auto